Employee contracts: Period rules

 Max8LoggedHoursPerDayFullTime

-limiting the number of shift logged time to 8 hours a day. -
+limits the amount of shift logged time to 8 hours a day. -

 Max10ScheduledHoursPerDayFullTime

-limiting the number of scheduled work hours to 10 hours a day.
+limits the number of scheduled work hours to 10 hours a day, but does not include a limit for shift logged time.

 {